hasanlatif/Shi_Tomsai-Corners/README.md

   * Waiting for your suggestions.If you find any lag in documentation in any ways,shoot me an email at hasanlateef@outlook.com
   * This code requires numpy and opencv in order to give the output
   * Implementation of Machine Learning Algorithms from scratch is in pipline.
-  * This research is based in part upon work supported by the Office  EZ Technologies.
-The views and conclusions contained herein are    those of the authors and should not be interpreted as necessarily representing the official policies or endorsements.